 Our WFOE, VIE and its subsidiaries and schools are subject to PRC enterprise income tax on their taxable income in accordance with the relevant PRC Enterprise Income Tax Law, or EIT Law.
 Pursuant to the EIT Law, which became effective on January 1, 2008 and was amended on February 24, 2017 and December 29, 2018, a uniform 25% enterprise income tax rate is generally applicable to both foreign-invested enterprises and domestic enterprises, except where a special preferential rate applies.
+Our WFOE became qualified as "High and New Technology Enterprises" ("HNTE") in year 2019 and enjoyed a preferential rate at 15%.
+The HNTE qualification is effective for a period of three years.

 The enterprise income tax is calculated based on the entity's global income as determined under PRC tax laws and accounting standards.